The analysis presented on the website is based on the data from newest edition (2024).

 55

-In Slovakia, the level of GAPs in health care access is very similar across all the therapeutic areas considered.
+In Slovakia, the level of GAPs in health care access is quite similar across all the therapeutic areas considered, with the worst results in chronic diseases and the best performance for rare diseases.

 Hungary